-Based on the Digital Design Standard, the following are elements of good data design that all agencies need to consider when data sharing:
+Based on the Digital Design Standard, the following are elements of good data design that all agencies need to consider when sharing data:

 - When collecting data, make sure that unnecessary personal information is not captured.
 Only ever capture personal information if it is directly needed for customer service and if the customer has given consent.

-- Help people to know the lineage, context, background and reporting associated with your data so that they can understand and trust the data, and know how to use it in their work.
+- Help people understand the lineage, context, background and reporting associated with your data so that they can trust the data, and can use it appropriately.

 - Look for opportunities to share current or real time data.
 Publishing live, real-time feeds can be incredibly valuable for some types of data.
 Make sure you use dates or timestamps to help users identify the age and relevance of your data.

 Prioritise high value data for sharing and release